ziyi105/FunMoRo_control/README.md

 The remaining code in the folder ```library``` contains the implementation for visuzalizing the robot icon (```library/visualize_mobile_robot.py```) and detecting obstacle (```library/detect_obstacle.py```)

+**WARNING!**
+The simulation code does not work with Spyder.
+It is highly suggested to run the code via Visual Studio or just via command line.

 ## Courses (Tampere University)
 The previous version of this code was used for exercises in the following courses:
 - AUT.710-2021-2022-1 Fundamentals of Mobile Robots (2nd part - later half)